 Value: Scholarships are awarded to high school students at a value of $60,000 ($15,000 per year) and graduate students at a value of $40,000 ($20,000 per year).
 All recipients must enroll or be enrolled in environmental science or biology at Acadia University.

 Each recipient must present strong academic credentials and have a history of leadership, community service and extracurricular activities.
-Renewability conditions apply for each of the three scholarships.
+Renewability conditions apply for each of the scholarships.

 Deadline: Applications for the undergraduate scholarship must be received by March 31.
 Applications for the graduate scholarship must be received by May 31.